Kaizen Kickoff

 More Client Feedback

-Feedback from a client, a manager in an academic children’s hospital emergency department:
+From a manager in an academic children’s hospital emergency department:

 “Mark Graban’s Kaizen workshop assisted a diverse group of healthcare employees with understanding what Kaizen means and how a Kaizen event can identify inefficiencies in the system.
 His ability to dissect the process and speak our language was extremely beneficial.